NBA Hall of Fame

 His #3 jersey was retired by the Nets in 1993, and he was posthumously inducted into the Naismith Memorial Basketball Hall of Fame in 2002.

-Petrovic's Awards and Records
+Petrovic's Awards and Honors

 • FIBA Hall of Fame (2007)